rodages/Project-One-The-Pandemic-Game/README.md

 - I have learned more about DOM manipulation and debugging.

 - Project helped me to understand the importance of breaking down code into smaller chunks and splitting it into separate files.
-It was quite difficult to follow the code at times when had to navigate from top to bottom.
+It was quite difficult to follow the code at times when I had to navigate from top to bottom.

 - I was really excited about the game and spent a significant amount of time thinking of edge cases, extra features, and even actual statistics and information about COVID strains - this led to a lot of time spent on irrelevant information/buggy features.

 - Project worked well with the `setTimeout` function until it scaled to high intensity. `RequestAnimationFrame` allowed the project to function on a high load without lag and taught an important lesson to write efficient code rather than just implementing the first possible solution.

 - This was the first project where I had some support from the senior developers.
-It was a very valuable experience to go through code reviews and improved my ability to talk through code not only write it.
+It was a very valuable experience to go through code reviews and it improved my ability to talk through the code and not only write it.

-- Even when I was at work , or doing other activities - I was thinking about the project, features and code - which made me feel happy.
-As I knew - this is something that I want to do professionally!
+- Even when I was at work, or doing other activities - I was thinking about the project, features and code - which made me feel happy, as I knew - this is something that I am trully passionate about and want to do professionally!